 One of the most exciting parts of pregnancy is choosing a name for your baby!
-If you are expecting and looking for an Italian name for your baby, you’ve come to the right place!
+If you are expecting and looking for Italian baby names, you’ve come to the right place!

 Many parents choose to honor their family heritage with their baby’s name.
 Do you or your partner have any Italian roots?
 (I have an ancestor from Sardinia on my mother’s side.)
 There are endless beautiful Italian names with equally beautiful meanings to choose from.

 Do you love nature and the outdoors?
 You might like Gaia, which means “earth;” Gelsomina, which means “jasmine;” Giorgia, which means “farmer or agriculturist;” Laura or Loretta, which both mean “laurel;” Margherita, which means “daisy;” Ortensia, which means “farmer;” or Silvana, which means “woodland or forest.”

 Love Disney?
 You might like Aurora, of Sleeping Beauty fame, which means “dawn, luminous, or dazzling.”

 Maybe you want to choose a religious name for your daughter?
 You might like Gianna, Gia, Giovanna, Giana, Gianella, Ciana, Ginetta, or Jovanne.
 These Italian names are of Hebrew origin and mean “God is gracious.”
 Gabriella is also of Hebrew origin and means “strength of God.”
 Isabella is of Hebrew origin and means “God is my oath.”
 Elisa is of Greek origin and means “my God is a vow.”

 Madonna, of course, means “the Virgin Mary,” and Angelica means “angelic.”
 Arianna means “most holy.”
 Blancha, Bianca, and Bianka all mean “white or pure.”
 Caterina also means “pure,” Elena means “torch or light,” and Lucia means “light.”
 Eleonora means “shining light.”